Accelerating Graph-based Tracking Tasks with Symbolic Regression: Symbolic Regression

-We use default \textsc{PySR} parameters for the SR training.
-We choose the operators to be $+$, $-$, $\cdot$, $:$ and ReLU() and set the maximal equation length to 75 (150 for the last block). \textsc{PySR} exhibits a significant decrease in speed for large data sets.
-To optimize computational resources, we reduce the training dataset to 5,000 hits.
-In the adopted dataset, only 17\% of the hits come from signal tracks.
-To allow \textsc{PySR} to learn the signal features correctly, we increase the ratio between signal and background hits to 50\% using a random background downscaling.
+Since \textsc{PySR} exhibits a significant decrease in speed for large datasets, we reduce the training dataset to 5,000 hits to optimize computational resources.
+In the adopted dataset, only 17\% of the hits are from signal tracks.
+To ensure \textsc{PySR} can correctly learn the signal features, we increase the ratio of signal to background hits to 50\% by downscaling the background hits randomly.

-We iteratively replace the network blocks with learned symbolic expressions, starting with the embedding block.
-After each replacement, we retrain the rest of the network to reduce performance loss.
+We iteratively replace the network blocks with the learned symbolic expressions, starting with the embedding block.
+After each replacement, the remaining network is retrained to minimize performance loss.